Man facing drugs charges after US polo star Lauren Biddle's Christchurch party death

 The 22-year-old had been in New Zealand for just over a week.
 She had planned to stay in Clifton, working and playing polo, until March.

-Her family was shocked by the death of their "vibrant, fun-loving" girl and her father Tommy said she did not take drugs.
+Her family was shocked by the death of their "vibrant, fun-loving" girl and her father Tommy Biddle Snr said she did not take drugs.

-Tommy Biddle Sr had told the Herald on Sunday he was struggling to come to terms with his daughter's death.
+Biddle Snr had told the Herald on Sunday he was struggling to come to terms with his daughter's death.

 "We're all having our moments every day," he said in October last year.